-LONDON – All-Pro outside linebacker Aldon Smith's decision to enter treatment for substance abuse will be considered when it is time for the NFL to hand down discipline for his off-field actions, NFL commissioner Roger Goodell said.
+LONDON – All-Pro outside linebacker Aldon Smith decision to enter treatment for substance abuse will be considered when it is time for the NFL to consider a suspension, NFL commissioner Roger Goodell said.

 CSNBayArea.com asked Goodell on Saturday morning whether Smith’s voluntary leave of absence will be factored into any potential suspension.
 Smith entered an in-patient facility on Sept.
 23.